manateelazycat/lsp-bridge/README.md

 - `acm-backend-search-file-words-enable-fuzzy-match`: Search Words completion candidate fuzzy match, disable by default
 - `acm-backend-search-file-words-enable-fuzzy-match-threshold`: Search Words completion candidate fuzzy match threshold, Filter out words with a ratio lower than the threshold, default is 50
 - `acm-backend-codeium-candidate-min-length`: The minimum characters to trigger codeium completion, default is 0
-- `acm-backend-lsp-enable-auto-import`: automatic insert import code, enable by default
+- `acm-backend-lsp-enable-auto-import`: Automatic insert import code, enable by default
 - `acm-backend-lsp-candidate-max-length`: Maximum length of LSP candidate, some language, such as Java, argument list is very long, you can increase the value of this option to see clear argument list
 - `acm-backend-yas-candidates-number`: yasnippet display number， 2 by default
 - `acm-backend-citre-keyword-complete`: Completion is performed according to the keywords of each mode defined by `acm-backend-citre-keywords-alist`, which takes effect only after citre is enabled.
 - `acm-backend-search-sdcv-words-dictionary`: StarDict dictionary for word completion, default is `kdic-ec-11w`, you can replace it with StarDict dictionary path, example, if you have dictionary `/usr/share/stardict/dic/stardict-oxford-gb-formated-2.4.2/oxford-gb-formated.ifo`, you need set this value to `/usr/share/stardict/dic/stardict-oxford-gb-formated-2.4.2/oxford-gb-formated`, not include `.ifo` extension.
 - `acm-backend-lsp-match-mode`: The filtering mode for candidates in LSP backend, there are three options: "prefix", "prefixCaseSensitive", and "fuzzy".
 By default it is "fuzzy"
+- `acm-backend-lsp-frontend-filter-p`: Since LSP candidates have been filtered in the Python backend, it's not necessary to perform an additional filter on the frontend (refer to option `acm-candidate-match-function`), disable by default, when set to `t`, this option will call the `acm-candidate-match-function` function on the frontend to filter LSP candidates again
 - `acm-backend-lsp-show-progress`: show working progress, disable by default
 - `acm-enable-preview`: enable Tab-and-Go completion, commands like acm-select-* will select and preview other candidate and further input will then commit this candidate, disable by default